These are the questions parents most often ask. If you have a concern that isn’t covered here, contact us and we’ll do our best to help

 Who is responsible for transition planning?

-It’s important to know who should do what, and what to expect.
+It’s important to know who should do what, and what to expect at each stage.

 Usually education staff take the lead when someone is under 16, and coordinate planning.
 They must consult the young person to get their views, and gather information from family members and other relevant people, such as healthcare staff, social services or support workers.